DSEI

+An Oshkosh Joint Light Tactical Vehicle painted in Olive green.

 Defence and Security Equipment International (DSEI, formerly stylized DSEi) is a biennial defence and security trade exhibition which serves as a forum between governments, national armed forces, industry, and academics, held at ExCeL London.

-DSEI 2019 comprised approximately 1,700 exhibitors from 58 countries, and DSEI 2025 is scheduled for 9–12 September 2025.
+DSEI 2025 was the largest to date, comprising approximately 1700 exhibitors from 62 countries.
+The next DSEI will be held in 2027.

 DSEI's history

 In 1999, the UK's Labour Government (First Blair ministry) privatised the joint British Army and Royal Navy Exhibitions which had taken place since 1976.
-Exhibition company, Spearhead, launched DSEI (then known as Defence and Systems Equipment International) and the first event took place at Chertsey, Surrey.
+Exhibition company, Spearhead Exhibitions Inc., launched DSEI (then known as Defence and Systems Equipment International) and the first event took place at Chertsey, Surrey in September 1999.

 In 2001, the exhibition moved to its current location at the ExCeL exhibition centre in London Docklands.
 DSEI rebranded in 2009 to Defence and Security Equipment International.

+According to The Times, DSEI 2005 reportedly took place at a cost to the taxpayer of £3,760,250.

 Current ownership

-In April 2008, Clarion Events acquired DSEI.
+In April 2008, Clarion Events acquired DSEI, after it was sold by its previous owners, the publishing company Reed Elsevier.
+The sale after an extensive public campaign in the UK encouraged the company to divest from the arms trade.
+This campaign included letters published by doctors in The Lancet (which is owned by Elsevier), an editorial in The BMJ, and letters from writers and academics published in The Times Literary Supplement and Times Higher Education respectively.
+In addition to the sale of DSEI, Reed Elsevier announced in their 2008 AGM that they had not renewed their contract to organise the Taipei Aerospace & Defense Technology Exhibition, and had also sold the International Defence Exhibition (IDEX).

+Clarion Events is now owned by American private equity firm Blackstone Inc.

 Controversy

+In 2005, weapons banned for export from the UK – including leg irons, stun guns and stun batons – were advertised at the exhibition.
+Organisers of the arms show were said to be "increasingly sensitive about the sale or promotion of controversial weapons systems by exhibitors."

-In 2007 two exhibitors were expelled by the then organisers, Reed Exhibitions, after distributing brochures advertising leg irons.
+In 2007, two exhibitors were expelled by the organisers, Reed Exhibitions, after distributing brochures advertising leg irons.

-In 2011 DSEI ejected two exhibitors promoting cluster munitions which are banned by the UK.
+In 2011, DSEI ejected two exhibitors promoting cluster munitions which are banned by the UK.

+In 2013, DSEI ejected French firm Magforce International and Chinese company Tianjin Myway for promoting illegal weapons.
+The Green Party MP Caroline Lucas said the companies were promoting stun batons, weighted leg cuffs and handheld projectile electric shock weapons.

-In 2021 Amnesty International reported a brochure listing "waist chains and cuffs with leg cuffs" by a company at the event.
+In 2021, Amnesty International reported a brochure listing "waist chains and cuffs with leg cuffs" by a company at the event.

 Thus the event attracts campaigns against it, which have included attempts to disrupt the set-up of the event.